r-for-educators/flair/README.md

 ### Being specific with `decorate`

-The function `decorate` does its best to tell when it is recieving input of a chunk label versus code-as-text.
+The function `decorate` does its best to tell when it is receiving input of a chunk label versus code-as-text.
 However, in the event that something goes awry, you can always be explicit by using functions `decorate_code()` and `decorate_chunk()`